nodejs/node/doc/api/fs.md

 * `mode` {integer}
 * Returns: {Promise}

-Changes the permissions on a symbolic link then resolves the `Promise` with no arguments upon success.
+Changes the permissions on a symbolic link then fulfills the `Promise` with no arguments upon success.
 This method is only implemented on macOS.

 ### `fsPromises.lchown(path, uid, gid)`